mattcoffyn/Seque-MIDI-Sequencer-for-Grid/README.md

 Seque is a polyphonic, 8-step sequencer profile for the Grid EN16 MIDI controller from Intech Studio.
 Uses multiple counters / timers triggered by a global timer in the system events to send up to 8 MIDI notes at independent intervals.

+## Updates

+### v1.3
+- Builds on the rework by intechstudio which brought enhanced performance and profile size, especially for older modules.
+- Button 13 now transposes current scale to selected root note, instead of setting all notes to unison.
+- LED 13 set to high when new note selected but not yet set.
+- Minor tweaks to timings and divisions.

 ## Video Demo